may-bach/Dangai/Dangai Web/public/chapters/prologue/part_2.md

 **Aoki:** Hit?
 Who hit who?

-<p class="centered">He realizes she's just gonna deny it happening and gives up arguing</p>
+<p class="centered">He realizes she's just gonna deny it happening and gives up arguing.</p>

 **Aoki:** *smiles* Well, as the HOD of the most successful department in the university, I've been appointed as the Chief Coordinator of the fest.

 **Izumi:** Congratulations.
 Does that come with a bonus? *grins*

-**Aoki:** I don't think that any of your business Kurosaki.
+**Aoki:** I don't think that's any of your business Kurosaki.

 <p class="centered">He crosses his arms and looks away in disappointment.</p>

 **Aoki:** *smiles* And as the chief I have a lot of responsibilities.

 **Izumi:** I'm sure you do.
-But, what does this have to do with me.
+But, what does this have to do with me?

 **Aoki:** One of the responsibilities happens to be choosing volunteers for the fest.